Physical disorders, life experiences, and heredity can contribute to depression.

 Guidance for family members and school staff

 Treatment of depressive disorders depends on the severity of symptoms.
-Any child who has suicidal thoughts should be closely supervised by experienced mental health care practitioners.
+Any child who has suicidal thoughts should be closely supervised by experienced mental health care professionals.
 If risk of suicide is high enough, children require brief hospitalization to keep them safe.

 For most adolescents, a combination of psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
-Most treatment... read more and drugs Drug Therapy Extraordinary advances have been made in the treatment of mental illness.
+Most treatment... read more and medications Drug Therapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more is more effective than either alone.
 But for younger children, treatment is less clear.
-Psychotherapy alone may be tried first, and drugs are used only if needed.
+Psychotherapy alone may be tried first, and medications are used only if needed.
 Individual psychotherapy, group therapy, and family therapy may be beneficial.
 Doctors also advise family members and the school on how they can help children continue to function and learn.

 If folate deficiency is identified in the cerebrospinal fluid, treatment with leucovorin (also called folinic acid) may be helpful.